AndrewJakubowicz/oldBlogContent/_posts/2014-3-3-Hello-World.md

 (+ 3 2 10)
 15
 ```
-Finally it's time for cats!
+Finally, it's time for cats!

 > Note: If you ever want to look at a function in more detail.
 Click on it, and press *F1*.
 This will open documentation for it.

-## Let's draw some pictures.
+## Let's draw some pictures

 This is a very special kind of text editor.
 You can copy images into it!